Skip to content

 Note on GraphQL Integration

-As of i-doit Version 22, the modern GraphQL API is recommended.
+Starting with i-doit version 22, the modern GraphQL API is recommended.
 Advantages: - Encrypted communication via HTTPS

 Defining JDisc Profiles#